Rob Miller - 05/13/2013

 I saw the Stock Market soar and then crash.
 After the [first] crash, many big business corporations and private parties bought up stocks because of the low cost to buy in.
 Then I saw the market begin to climb again in a short period of time.
 Then it crashed again, bringing tremendous loss, ruin and devastation to all who bought in the first time.
 This is what I have labeled "Two Black Mondays".
 The time period between the Two Black Mondays was very close together.
 I could not tell exactly how close.
 It could be a couple of days to a couple of months.
 There are some tell-tale signs indicating the season and the setting.
 I saw the season to be when the leaves fall to the ground, then the first crash would occur.
 I also saw the Yen fall dramatically just before this sudden and inexplicable [second] crash.

-We have been following the Yen since 2011 when it made an all-time high of 1.32 in October of that year and has since lost 40% to a low of 0.80 as of June 1, 2015.
+We have been following the Yen since the Fukushima disaster in March 11, 2011 when in the same year the Yen also made an all-time high of 1.32 in October of that year.

 Albert Edwards is agreeing with Harold Eatmon that when the yen collapses a new round of currency turmoil will follow that will magnify in equity deflation.